What is Requirements Verification: Definition & Tools | Complete Guide

 The main goals of requirements verification are to ensure completeness, correctness, and consistency of the system requirements.

-This phase can uncover missing requirements or invalid ones, reducing rework and cost overruns.
-It’s far more effective to resolve a little problem upfront than it is in the future when hundreds of lines of code must be tracked down and fixed.
+This phase can uncover missing requirements, ambiguous, or invalid ones, reducing rework and cost overruns.
+It’s far more effective to resolve a little problem upfront than it is in the future when hundreds of lines of code or a completely manufactured complex product must be tracked down and fixed.

-Verifying requirements is necessary because it helps ensure that the system meets its objectives and functions as intended.
-Incomplete, incorrect, or inconsistent requirements can lead to problems during software development, testing, and deployment.
+Requirements verification is necessary because it helps ensure that the system to be built will meet its objectives and functions as intended.
+Incomplete, incorrect, or inconsistent requirements can lead to problems during system development, testing, and deployment.

 Difference Between Verification and Validation: